5th Annual Pediatric Puzzles Interactive CME Conference

 Adiaha Spinks-Franklin, MD, MPH is a board certified Developmental-Behavioral Pediatrician at Texas Children’s Hospital and Associate Professor of Pediatrics for Baylor College of Medicine.
 As a Fellow in the American Academy of Pediatrics (AAP), she serves as the Education Committee Chair on the Executive Committee of the Section of Developmental and Behavioral Pediatrics (SODBP) and is an active member of the Section on Minority Health, Equity and Inclusion (MHEI).
 As a member of the Society of Developmental-Behavioral Pediatrics (SDBP), she served on the Board of Directors and as Co-Chair of the Advocacy Committee.
 She currently serves as co-chair of the Diversity, Equity, and Inclusion Committee of the SDBP.
 She is Founder of the pediatric anti-racism social justice organization Race and Children Educational Collaborative of Anti-Racist Developmental-Behavioral Professionals (RACE CARD).
 She has participated in global health care projects.

-SAVE-THE-DATE!
-Registration will open in October!
-Register by November 5 for an early bird discount!
+Register by November 16 for an early bird discount!
 More information coming soon.